FEDERAL LOAN PROGRAMS

 ALL FEDERAL FUNDS ARE SUBJECT TO FEDERAL BUDGETARY RESTRAINTS.

 Private loan programs are non-federal educational loans through a private lender that allows a student to borrow additional funds after federal student aid has been exhausted.
 Each lender has different eligibility requirements, interest rates, fees and repayment terms.
 Private loans cannot be consolidated with federal loans for payment purposes.
 It is in your best interest to borrow the maximum amount of federal student loans before you borrow from a private lender.
 Do not apply too early for a private loan because lenders have an expiration date on the credit check and your application will not be certified until after you are registered for classes and have been packaged for all federal and state financial aid.

-Private Loan helps you bridge the gap between federal aid and the full cost of your education.
+Private Loans help you bridge the gap between federal aid and the full cost of your education.